3 Reasons You Might Want to Convert Your HELOC Balance to a Fixed Rate Loan Option

 When you're “home rich,” but strapped for cash, a home equity line of credit (HELOC) can be a convenient and low-cost way to access money for home improvement projects, debt consolidation, big-ticket undertakings and the like.
 After all, who can come up with $20,000 for a leaky roof that needs to be replaced in the same week that the car is totaled and the refrigerator goes on the fritz?

-However, there may come a time when you don't want to incur any additional debt, or perhaps you've reached the amortization period of your loan, and are facing the prospect of a sizable balloon payment in your near future.
+However, there may come a time when you don't want to incur any additional debt, or perhaps you've reached the amortization period of your loan and are facing rising interest rates.

 If your HELOC isn't making sense for you any more, you may want to consider converting all or part of its balance into a fixed-rate loan option.